Climate Change Research

 HOW MUCH ARE CO2 LEVELS EXPECTED TO RISE BY 2100, AND HOW MUCH WOULD THE PLANET WARM AS A RESULT?

-Predicting the future of CO2 levels is difficult inasmuch as the levels will be affected by human behavior over the period measured.
+Predicting future CO2 levels is difficult because the levels will be affected by human behavior over the period measured.
 Therefore, scientists create models based on different assumptions of fossil fuel use.
 The International Energy Agency (IEA) estimates that if nothing is done to reduce emissions, the world is on track to increase total CO2 levels by as much as two times the current level over the balance of the century.
-Models assuming varying efforts to reduce emissions result in lower levels.
+Models assuming varying efforts to reduce emissions predict lower levels.
+Models assuming efforts on the lower end project that concentration will reach 700-750 ppm by the year 2100.

-“Climate sensitivity,” or the amount that temperature will increase as CO2 concentrations increase, is also difficult to determine, but the range has been estimated to be enough to result in 1.5-4.5 degrees Celsius of warming.
+“Climate sensitivity,” or the amount that temperature will increase as CO2 concentrations increase, is also difficult to determine, but various models have estimated 1.5-4.5 degrees Celsius of warming.
+In a high-emissions scenario, global temperatures could rise by as much as 5.7 degrees Celsius by 2100.
 Models that look at warming through the end of the century estimate that the likely upper bound is five degrees, although the worst case would be a warming of eight degrees.

 WHAT NATURAL FEEDBACK LOOPS ARE TRIGGERED BY CLIMATE CHANGE?

-NASA climate scientists categorize factors affecting climate change into the following categories: forcing, feedbacks, and tipping points.
+NASA climate scientists have identified three categories of factors affecting climate change: forcing, feedback, and tipping points.
 Forcing initially drives climate changes and includes solar irradiance and GHG emissions.
-The second category is climate feedbacks, which are defined as processes that can either amplify (positive feedbacks) or diminish (negative feedbacks) the effects of climate forcings.
-While forcings may lead to some amount of warming by themselves, it is the feedbacks that accelerate the warming process.
+The second category is climate feedback, defined as processes that either amplify (positive feedback) or diminish (negative feedback) the effects of climate forcing.
+While forcing may lead to some amount of warming by itself, it is the feedback that accelerate the warming process.

-Oceans and ice: A surface’s ability to reflect solar energy is known as “albedo,” and varies between 0 (absorbs all energy) and 1 (reflects all energy).
-(The loss of ice—which due to its light color has an albedo of 0.5 to 0.7—is a positive feedback.
-The darker ocean, with an albedo of only 0.06, absorbs much more solar energy, therefore causing more melting of ice and continued warming.
-This is considered a “very strong” positive feedback.
-Sea ice with snow is even better and can have an albedo of up to .9, reflecting up to 90% of incoming solar radiation, and insulating the ice.
+Oceans and ice: A surface’s ability to reflect solar energy is known as “albedo” and varies between 0 (absorbs all energy) and 1 (reflects all energy).
+Sea ice with snow can have an albedo of up to 0.9, reflecting up to 90% of incoming solar radiation and insulating the ice.
+The loss of ice, which has an albedo of 0.5 to 0.7, is a positive feedback process.
+The darker ocean, with an albedo of only 0.06, absorbs much more solar energy, causing more melting of ice and continued warming.
+This is considered very strong positive feedback.

-Water vapor: Water vapor is one of the strongest climate feedbacks.
+Water vapor: Water vapor is one of the strongest climate feedback factors.
 As the planet warms, the atmosphere holds more water vapor.
-The increased water vapor in the atmosphere can more than double the direct warming from CO2 in a positive feedback.
-Clouds from increased water vapor can both increase reflected solar energy in a negative feedback, or trap heat in the atmosphere in a positive feedback, depending on the location and type of clouds.
+Increased water vapor in the atmosphere can more than double the direct warming from CO2 in a positive feedback loop.
+Clouds from increased water vapor can reflect solar energy for negative feedback, or trap heat in the atmosphere for positive feedback, depending on the location and type of clouds.

-Methane: Methane is another GHG positive feedback.
-Because it is stored in frozen peat bogs, permafrost, and other stocks under the sea floor, increasing temperatures that thaw these stores also release the trapped methane into the air, causing amplified warming.
+Methane: Methane is another GHG that causes positive feedback.
+It is stored in frozen peat bogs, permafrost, and other stocks under the sea floor; increasing temperatures thaw these stores and release the trapped methane into the air, amplifying warming.

-The existence of these feedbacks adds momentum to even small amounts of warming, making climate change challenging to predict.
+The feedback processes add momentum to even small amounts of warming, making climate change challenging to predict.
 Even more challenging to predict or measure is the potential for these natural systems to become “tipping points,” which can move the Earth’s climate between drastically different stable states.
 Both ice loss (in the Arctic, Greenland, and west Antarctic) and mass release of methane could become tipping points.

 HOW DO RISING TEMPERATURES AFFECT OUR WEATHER SYSTEMS?

-The effect of this “global warming” is not, as the name may misleadingly imply, simply warmer temperatures.
-In fact, higher global temperatures make the atmosphere more energetic, contributing to increased intensity in weather fluctuations and decreased predictability of weather events.
+The effects of “global warming” are not, as the name may misleadingly imply, limited to warmer temperatures.
+In fact, higher global temperatures make the atmosphere more energetic, contributing to more intense weather fluctuations and less predictable weather events.
 This increased intensity and decreased predictability can be found across our entire climate system, from wind, clouds, and storms to heat waves and more.

 As an example, warming air boosts evaporation and increases water vapor in the atmosphere.
 This can worsen the length and severity of droughts while at the same time leading to heavier, more dangerous rain and snowstorms.

-Extreme weather events are classified as such if they are unlike 90-95% of similar weather events in the same area.
-Scientists are learning to estimate how increased GHGs can make an event more severe or more likely to happen, a process referred to as “extreme event attribution.”
+Weather events are classified as extreme if they are unlike 90-95% of similar weather events in the same area.
+Scientists are learning to estimate how increased GHGs can make an event more severe or more likely to happen, a process called “extreme event attribution.”

 WHAT ARE SOME OBSERVABLE EFFECTS OF CLIMATE CHANGE?